eduNEXT/flow-control-xblock/README.rst

 XBlock flow-control |build-status|
 ==================================

-The Flow Control Xblock provides distinct course path according to certain condition
+The Flow Control Xblock provides a way to display the content of a unit or to redirect the user based on compliance with a condition that evaluates the submission or the score of a problem or a set of problems.

 Installation
 ------------